SLIITITP/metro-we_met22_itp_01/README.md

 ### Member 7 - IT21070594 - Zainab M.Z (IT21070594)
 ### Member 8 - IT20261382 - Madusanka K.M.I (IT20261382)

-#### Brief Description of Project - Resort Management For The Blue Lagoon Resort
+#### Brief Description of Project - Resort Management For The Blue Lagoon Resort - Kalpitiya
 #### Technologies used - React.js, Express.js, Node.js, MongoDB

 Note - The student's github account should be given in brackets e.g. (asiriRepos), this ideally should be your student id